 The slope of a saturation/active curve is a finite output resistance, and for both device types it works out to the same compact form:

 where is the DC bias current ( for the MOSFET, for the BJT).
-See MOSFET output resistance.
-Because the maximum intrinsic gain of a single stage scales with , a larger directly buys higher gain.
+Because the maximum intrinsic gain of a single stage scales with , larger directly buys higher gain.
 Typical MOSFET values are – (–); BJTs are often higher still.
-The practical takeaway: is the “quality” of the device as a current source, and it is the same concept whether you arrive at it from channel-length modulation or from the Early effect.
+So is the “quality” of the device as a current source, the same concept whether you reach it from channel-length modulation or from the Early effect.